-We can arrange 1-on-1 guided fishing tuition with one of the world's leading fly casting intructors Glenda Powell.
+We can arrange 1-on-1 guided fishing tuition with one of the world’s leading fly casting instructors, Glenda Powell.
 Glenda became World Champion in 2006 when she won the Overhead Salmon Distance Casting Competition for women at Carton House.
-She fished in the Scottish Ladies International Flyfishing team and went on to manage the Irish Ladies Team.
-Justin's late mother Merrie was also a mad keen angler of some renown in her own right and there is a very long tradition of salmon fishing at Ballyvolane House.
+She fished in the Scottish Ladies International Fly Fishing team and went on to manage the Irish Ladies Team.
+Justin’s late mother Merrie was also a mad keen angler of some renown in her own right and there is a very long tradition of salmon fishing at Ballyvolane House.
 We can accommodate small groups too.
-A State fishing licence is also mandatory and can be purchased from us.
+All tackle and equipment are provided.

 Anglers should be aware that State restrictions on daily and total catches may apply and also to methods of fishing.
 No commercial catch.
 Total Quota 4,463 salmon.
 Anglers must notify us of all salmon caught for our own records and must also report all fish caught on the River Blackwater by completing the Fish Capture Card and returning it to the Southern Regional Fisheries Board.